Brad and Jonathan tackle a listener question about annuities and discuss some updates to the travel rewards landscape.

 When you choose to redeem your points, you have three different options:

 - Redeem your points for cash at 1 cent per point.

 - Redeem your points through the Chase Ultimate Rewards Portal at 1.25 cents per point.

-- Transfer your points to a travel partner for 1.50 cents per point.
+- Transfer your points to a travel partner.
 Some of the best travel partners to work with are Southwest, Hyatt, United, and British Airways.